Assessment of Dietetic Competence PG (10137.1)

 Learning outcomesOn successful completion of this unit, students will be able to:

-1. Demonstrate professional practice at a standard appropriate for entry into the dietetics profession in a range of health care contexts;
+1. Demonstrate professional and culturally responsive practice at a standard appropriate for entry into the dietetics profession in a range of health care contexts;

 2. Positively influence the health of individuals, groups and /or populations to achieve nutrition outcomes;